Email List Policies and Etiquette

 - Reply privately when your message isn't of interest to the group: When you reply to a message, consider whether to send your reply to the mailing list or to the person who wrote the message.
 If you want to make a point that contributes to the group discussion, post your reply to the mailing list.
 If you want to criticize, ask a personal question, or ask something off the topic of the list, send your reply directly to the person who wrote the message.

 - Don't post chain letters and virus messages: It doesn't matter how worthy the chain letter sounds!
-Don't post messages to a list unless you personally know the information in it to be true (known Internet scams are listed at Symantec's Threat Explorer).
+Don't post messages to a list unless you personally know the information in it to be true.
 Most messages about computer viruses have proven to be bogus, so don't waste everyone's time with them.
 Ditto for sending postcards to dying children or news flashes about proposed modem taxes.
 And messages that purport to help you "make money fast" are, like all pyramid schemes, illegal.
 Just say no—delete chain letters and don't pass them along.

 Share, Print, or Explore